blockchainsllc/in3-docs/docs/api-c.md

 in3_ret_t eth_newPendingTransactionFilter(in3_t *in3);
 ```

-creates a new pending txn filter with specified options and returns its id on success or 0 on failure
+Creates a new pending transaction filter with specified options and returns its ID on success or 0 on failure.

 arguments:
 ```eval_rst